mokagio/Stream/README.md

 ### A quick look at the App.net APIs

 From the spec we gather that what we need from the [App.net APIs](https://developers.app.net/reference/) is just the endpoint to get a list of all posts.
-Usually this kind of services don't require authentication for a request of this type, wich is good because it would speedup the development.
+Usually this kind of services don't require authentication for a request of this type, which is good because it would speedup the development.

-As hoped there is a `GET` endpoint that doesn't require authentication to retrive _the most recent Posts from the Global stream_. [`/posts/stream/global`](https://developers.app.net/reference/resources/post/streams/#retrieve-the-global-stream).
+As hoped there is a `GET` endpoint that doesn't require authentication to retrieve _the most recent Posts from the Global stream_. [`/posts/stream/global`](https://developers.app.net/reference/resources/post/streams/#retrieve-the-global-stream).

 The endpoint is also [paginated](https://developers.app.net/reference/make-request/pagination/), which is exactly what we need to implement the "load more" feature.

-### How to detect links withing the text of a `UILabel`
+### How to detect links within the text of a `UILabel`

 That seems like a Regexp job to me, but how to make only that piece of text interactive?
 Maybe using a well placed subview?
 Or hacking around with the touchable area?